William R. Charette

 William Richard Charette (March 29, 1932 – March 18, 2012) was a United States Navy master chief hospital corpsman who received the nation's highest military decoration for valor, the Medal of Honor.
 He was awarded the medal for heroic actions "above and beyond the call of duty" on March 27, 1953, while assigned to a Marine Corps rifle company during the Korean War.
-He retired from the Navy after 26 years of service.
+He retired from the navy after 26 years of service.

 Early life

 Charette was born on March 29, 1932, in Ludington, Michigan.
 Both of his parents died when he was four and he was raised by his uncle.
 He graduated from high school in Ludington, in 1951.
 He then took a job on a Lake Michigan ferry boat which led him to join the Navy.

 U.S. Navy career

 Early career

-Charette enlisted in the U.S. Navy on January 11, 1951, during the Korean War (1950–1953) and underwent recruit training at Naval Station Great Lakes, Illinois.
+Charette enlisted in the United States Navy on January 11, 1951, during the Korean War (1950–1953) and underwent recruit training at Naval Station Great Lakes, Illinois.
 He then attended the Hospital Corps School at Naval Training Center, Bainbridge, Maryland, becoming a Hospital Corpsman upon graduation.
 Afterwards, he was assigned to duty at the Naval Hospital in Charleston, South Carolina.
 On April 16, 1952, he was promoted to hospital corpsman third class.